CrustaceanKing/cse15l-lab-reports/Lab Report 3.md

 [failure2](https://github.com/CrustaceanKing/markdown-parser/blob/main/test-file8.md)

 **Symptoms of failure;**
-if think encapsulated in parenthesis was not a link, it would still add **Ex:** given "[link](enter link here)" it would add "enter link here" when it should've added nothing
+if the link encapsulated in parenthesis was not a link, it would still add **Ex:** given "[link](enter link here)" it would add "enter link here" when it should've added nothing